Lipa, Batangas: Legislative

 Within the city, the City Board or Sangguniang Panlungsod crafts all city ordinances, performs appropriation of city funds, issues franchises and permits, impose fees on city services, and exercise other duties and powers as stipulated by the Local Government Code of 1991.
 Being a first-class city in terms of income, Lipa is entitled to a City Board composed of 12 members.

-The city, which is solely comprised by the province's 6th congressional district, was last represented in the Philippine House of Representatives by Ralph Recto of the Nacionalista Party.
+The city, which is solely comprised by the province's 6th congressional district, is currently represented in the Philippine House of Representatives by Ryan Recto of the Nacionalista Party.